 - take medications that make their skin more sensitive to the sun

 - use certain skincare products and treatments, such as acid peels

 These people should take extra care to protect their skin from the sun.

 In most cases, a person can treat their sunburn at home, but see a doctor immediately if any of the following occur:

-- severe sunburn covering more than 15% of the body
+- severe sunburn covering more than

 - a high fever